Welcome to Reception!

 We look forward to working with you over the year in supporting your child making the most progress through their learning journey.

-Mrs Scott (Class Teacher and Assistant Head Teacher), Miss Rafferty (Class Teacher), Mrs Davidson (Teaching Assistant)
+Miss Lloyd (Class Teacher) Mrs Scott (Class Teacher and Deputy Head Teacher) , Mrs Davidson (Teaching Assistant), Miss Flanagan (Teaching Assistant)

 Have you seen the Kids’ Zone?
 Play games and visit some cool websites.
 You can vote for your favourites.